ITCPR/cloud-cli/README.md

 ### 5. Initialize a New Repository

-Create a new repository in the current folder:
+Create a new repository in the current folder using the project template:

 ```bash
 itcpr init